MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-the-shifts-app-for-your-organization-in-teams.md

 ## Location of Shifts data

-Shifts data is currently stored in Azure in data centers in North America and Western Europe.
+Shifts data is currently stored in Azure in data centers in North America, Western Europe,and Asia Pacific.
 For more information about where data is stored, see [Where is my data](http://o365datacentermap.azurewebsites.net/)?

 ## Set up Shifts